 According to the CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network, roughly 1 in 343 children have been diagnosed with cerebral palsy.
 This makes cerebral palsy the most common motor disability that can occur during childhood.
 Children tend to develop cerebral palsy after experiencing brain damage at some point during their development.
 Everything from walking to talking, eating, sitting up, moving their limbs, and playing can be difficult for a child with cerebral palsy.

-One of the most frustrating parts about cerebral palsy is the fact that unlike many childhood conditions, there are numerous causes that lead to cerebral palsy—some of which are connected to professional negligence.
-If a child, for instance, isn’t properly monitored during childbirth and goes without oxygen for too long, they may develop cerebral palsy.
-The condition is also linked to low birthweight, premature birth, prenatal infections, and more.
+One of the most frustrating parts about cerebral palsy is the fact that, unlike many childhood conditions, numerous causes lead to cerebral palsy—some of which are connected to professional negligence.
+If a child, for instance, isn’t adequately monitored during childbirth and goes without oxygen for too long, they may develop cerebral palsy.
+The condition is also linked to low birth weight, premature birth, prenatal infections, and more.

 Common Signs of Cerebral Palsy

-When you bring a newborn child home, you should watch your child carefully for any of the following signs of cerebral palsy as he or she develops.
-Some signs may become apparent immediately after a child is born, but many can take days, weeks, months, or even years to become obvious.
+When you bring a newborn child home, you should oversee your child for any of the following signs of cerebral palsy as he or she develops.
+Some signs may become apparent immediately after a child is born, but many can take days, weeks, months, or even years.

 Note: Signs are different from symptoms.
-Symptoms are usually based on how an individual feels, but they aren’t as useful for the diagnosis of cerebral palsy since it tends to show signs during the early stages of development.
-Signs are more identifiable by parents since they are highly visible.
+Symptoms are usually based on how an individual feels, but they aren’t as applicable for the diagnosis of cerebral palsy since it tends to show signs during the early stages of development.
+Signs are more identifiable by parents since they are apparent.

-- Inability to sit up or move from a sitting to standing position
+- Inability to sit up or move from a sitting to a standing position.

 Your child receiving a cerebral palsy diagnosis can be emotional and overwhelming.
-You’re going to want to provide the best care possible for your child.
-A cerebral palsy attorney can help you get the compensation you need.
+You will want to provide the best care possible for your child.
+A cerebral palsy lawyer can help you get the compensation you need.

 An Atlanta Cerebral Palsy Lawyer Can Help Your Child

-The get the best legal counsel possible, you’ll need to hire a cerebral palsy lawyer who understands the complexity of medical malpractice lawsuits and understands cerebral palsy and how it affects children.
-At Bey & Associates, attorneys have the expertise your family needs.
+To get the best legal counsel possible, you’ll need to hire a cerebral palsy lawyer who understands the complexity of medical malpractice lawsuits and how cerebral palsy affects children.
+At Bey & Associates, cerebral palsy lawyer have the expertise your family needs.
 We have years of success fighting for clients like you and winning complex cases.
 We can help your family move forward.
 Contact our Atlanta office to learn more.